jgathogo/mpesa_finance_tracker/planning.md

 3. **Basic Transaction Listing & Categorization:**
    * Display a chronological list of locally stored M-Pesa transactions.
    * Provide a basic UI for users to manually assign categories to each transaction.
+   * Implement functionality for users to add, edit, and delete custom categories.
 4. **Initial UI/UX:**
    * Design clean and intuitive screens for permission requests, transaction listing, and categorization.